 She drank some more coffee, and then she put down her cup.

 "They came on the bus," she repeated.
 "The local bus.
 They were reportedly coming from California, so this demanded further investigation.
 I did some.

 "I discovered that they had been staying in a motel in Dover, just down the highway from here.
 They had apparently come from California, and instead of coming to the house with their mother they had stayed just a town away, until their uncle was very near death."

-"After the three children did arrive at the house, Deirdre and her brother shared a bedroom.
+"After the three children did arrive at the house, Felicia and her brother shared a bedroom.
 They made a pretense of her having a separate room, but it's very difficult to hide something like that from the person who cleans your house every day.

 "She – the cleaner – was horrified at the idea of incest, a word she couldn't even bring herself to utter, but I saw something else.

 "Why have the heirs stay in Dover until their uncle was too far gone to recognize them, or, since it seems that he might never have met them, ask questions they might not have been able to answer?
-My thought, for which I have no evidence, is that Patricia did not tell her children, if they exist, about their impending inheritance.
+My thought, for which I have no evidence, is that Patricia did not tell her children, if they are alive, about their impending inheritance.
 She brought three impostors, hoping to use them to get the money that her brother was not going to give her directly, and which, with her company in bankruptcy, she might really have needed."